-6.1 Results
+7.1 Results

-A pedestrian survey of the study area and surrounding Prince Alfred Park was undertaken on 30th June 2016.
+A pedestrian survey of the study area and surrounding Prince Alfred Park was undertaken on 30th June 2016 by David Nutley and Alandra Tasire.
+It was again inspected on 15TH February 2017 by Jillian Comber.
 It was observed that the study area does not contain original surfaces.
 The ground is covered by buildings, asphalt and modern garden beds.

-The historic research indicates that prior to the construction of the school, the site was part of the Government Paddocks and most likely used for grazing.
+The historic research indicates that prior to the construction of the school, the site was part of the Government Paddocks and possibly used for grazing.
+Prior to the construction of the school the site was vacant land and an area of significance to the Cadi.

 There is a marked difference between the ground level of the study area and Chalmers Street and Cleveland Street.
 As previously detailed this resulted from the raising of the street by about 6 feet (approximately 1.8m) in 1858 when Chalmers Street (formerly known as Castlereagh Street) was raised above the ground level of the school site and the school buildings (Kass 2016:8).

-6.2 Summary
+7.2 Summary

-The study area was an important camping ground for Aboriginal people prior to and post colonisation.
+The study area was an important camping and ceremonial ground for Aboriginal people prior to and post colonisation.
 It contained a creek and was close to swamps and wetlands which would have provided a wide range of resources.
 Historical information indicates that Aboriginal people continued camping in the area till at least 1850.
 It is highly likely that evidence of this occupation still remains beneath the school buildings.
-The historical information indicates that prior to construction of the school the area was part of the Government Paddocks and most likely used for grazing.
-Apart from excavation for a basement in one of the school buildings, the school was constructed with minimal disturbance.
+The historical information indicates that prior to construction of the school the area was part of the Government Paddocks possibly used for grazing.

 The study area is in an area of high archaeological potential.
 It is located adjacent to Blackwattle Creek and approximately 1.5km north of the present alignment of Shea's Creek, both second order creeks.
 The study area is also located within a highly resource rich swampland which extends from the University of Sydney to Centennial Park.
 The predictive model developed by McDonald and Mitchell indicates that it is highly likely that subsurface archaeological deposits will exist within the study area.
-In addition, OEH's Due Diligence Code of Practice for the Protection of Aboriginal Objects in New South Wales details the archaeological importance of certain landscape features, including a water source.
-The Due Diligence guidelines state that if the proposed activity is "within 200m of waters" then there may be a need to apply for an Aboriginal Heritage Impact Permit (AHIP), particularly if the background research indicates the likelihood of Aboriginal objects existing within the property.